Danish Modern: How Mid-Century Designers Learned from the past while Blazing New Trails

 Photos: Astral Bench and component parts awaiting assembly.

-Our Cumberland, Hancock, and Atlantic Collections further demonstrate Thos.
+Our Cumberland and Hancock Collections further demonstrate Thos.
 Moser’s ability to reiterate Danish and Shaker forms to arrive at something uniquely our own.
-The Cumberland Collection satisfies Danish design philosophies with its minimalist aesthetic, tapered legs and use of traditional joinery.
-Cumberland, Hancock and Atlantic all explore the use added natural materials; with vegetable tanned leather and rush seating options.
+The Cumberland Collection satisfies Danish design philosophies with its minimalist aesthetic, tapered legs, and use of traditional joinery.
+Cumberland and Hancock, explore the use of added natural materials; with vegetable-tanned leather and rush seating options.